MarkusBernhardt/spring-context-template/README.md

 Introduction
 ------------

-Especially when using spring-batch you are very often defining a large number of very similar beans in the context.
-The spring-context-tmeplate library helps to keep the amount of boilerplate code low:
+We are, especially when using spring-batch, very often defining a large number of very similar beans in the spring context.
+This violates the DRY-principle and makes maintenance sometimes a nightmare.
+The spring-context-tmeplate library helps to avoid most of the boilerplate code:

 *context-reader.xml*
 ```xml